OTRF/ThreatHunter-Playbook/tactical_groups/privilege_escalation/eventvwr_bypassuac.md

 Currently, there are a couple of public UAC bypass techniques, most of which require a privileged file copy using the IFileOperation COM object or WUSA extraction (Windows 7) to take advantage of a DLL hijack in a protected system location.
 All of these techniques require dropping a file to disk (for example, placing a DLL on disk to perform a DLL hijack).
 This technique uses eventvwr.exe and hijacked registry keys to elevate privileges.
 It has been tested on Windows 7 and Windows 10, but is expected to work on all versions of Windows that implement UAC.

 ## Hypotheis
-Avaersaries might be leveraging eventvwr.exe to bypass UAC and elevate privileges in the network.
+Adversaries might be leveraging eventvwr.exe to bypass UAC and elevate privileges in the network.

 ## Events